-For the examples reported in the Annex 5.2 below, gravimetric operations were undertaken using a balance associated with a measurement uncertainty estimate of 1.3 μ g for individual mass determinations.
+For the examples reported in the Annex 5.2 below, gravimetric operations were undertaken using a balance associated with a measurement uncertainty estimate of 1.3 μg for individual mass determinations.
 In this case a minimum sample size of 4 mg achieves a relative uncertainty in individual gravimetric operations below 0.03 %.
-In addition to the measurement uncertainty of the gravimetric operations, high accuracy measurements require additional correction for sample buoyancy effects31 and the 1 H/ 2 H isotope composition of the quantified signals.
-The value and associated uncertainty of the 1 H/ 2 H isotope composition of each quantification signal can be obtained using an on-line calculator application.
-24
+In addition to the measurement uncertainty of the gravimetric operations, high accuracy measurements require additional correction for sample buoyancy effects31 and the 1H/2H isotope composition of the quantified signals.
+The value and associated uncertainty of the 1H/2H isotope composition of each quantification signal can be obtained using an on-line calculator application.25 As noted previously, because of the combination of the large number of hydrogens giving rise to the DMSO2 quantification signal and its relatively small molar mass, when preparing a sample for qNMR in practice it can be problematic to use a sufficient mass of DMSO2 such that the relative uncertainty of the gravimetric operation is below 0.03 %.

-As sample preparation for qNMR involves mass determinations in the milligram range using sensitive balances, the loss of even minute (almost invisible) quantities of powder during the gravimetric procedure will have a measurable influence on the balance reading and hence on the input quantities for the qNMR assignment.
-Environmental conditions for gravimetry and qNMR sample preparation should be controlled throughout the process, subject to minimum change and kept within the operating range recommended by the manufacturer. ^{37,38} It is recommended that mass determinations be performed in an area where the relative humidity is maintained in the range 30 % to 70 %.
+As sample preparation for qNMR involves mass determinations in the milligram range using sensitive balances, the loss of minute (effectively invisible) quantities of powder during the gravimetric procedure will have a measurable influence on the balance reading and hence on the input quantities for the qNMR assignment.
+Environmental conditions for gravimetry and qNMR sample preparation should be controlled throughout the process, subject to minimum change and kept within the operating range recommended by the manufacturer.^{36,37} It is recommended that mass determinations be performed in an area where the humidity is maintained at a relatively stable level in the relative humidity range 30 % to 70 %.

 The accumulation of surface electrostatic charges is another potential source of bias for mass determinations, particularly for high-polarity, hygroscopic compounds.
-In these cases, treatment of the sample with an electrostatic charge remover or deioniser is advisable prior to the mass determination.
-Materials subject to qNMR analysis should be evaluated for their hygroscopicity, for example by measurement of the change in observed mass as a function of relative humidity using a dynamic sorption balance.
-This allows for assessment of the likely impact of variation in the relative humidity in the local environment on the results of gravimetric operations for a given compound.
+In these cases, pre-treatment of the sample with an electrostatic charge remover or deioniser is advisable prior to the mass determination.
+Materials subject to qNMR analysis should be evaluated for their hygroscopicity, for example by measurement of the potential for change in the observed mass of a sample as a function of relative humidity using a dynamic sorption balance.38 This allows for assessment of the likely impact of variation in the relative humidity in the local environment on the results of gravimetric operations for a given compound.
 A minimum of two independent gravimetric sample preparations should be undertaken.